 The lefty catcher to play in the major leagues most recently was Benny Distefano of the Pittsburgh Pirates, who caught three games for the Pirates back in 1989.

-The main question people have is why… Why are there hardly any left handed catchers at elite levels of the game?
+The main question people tend to ask is why… Why are there hardly any left handed catchers at elite levels of the game?

 The answer is not black and white.
 In general, there are (at least) two reasons why there are few LHT catchers at advanced levels.
 We previously addressed this question in our FAQ post, so we are sharing those reasons here: